SpecFlowOSS/SpecFlowWiki/Step-Definition-Styles.md

 Regular expression matching rules:

-* The regular expressions are always matching to the entire step text even if you not use the `^` and `$` markers.
+* Regular expressions are always matched to the entire step, even if you do not use the `^` and `$` markers.
-* The match groups (`(…)`) of the regular expression define the arguments for the method based on the order (the match result of the first group becomes the first argument, etc.).
+* The capturing groups (`(…)`) in the regular expression define the arguments for the method in order (the result of the first group becomes the first argument etc.).
 * You can use non-capturing groups `(?:regex)` in order to use groups without a method argument.

 ### Method name - underscores